provenance-io/docs/appendix/blockchain-comparison.md

 On specialized structure versus general purpose approaches:

 * Provenance Blockchain heavily favors a general purpose approach.
-The ability for developers to implement features rapidly in environments they are comfortable with has been an important factor in the current success of the Provenance Blockchain blockchain both for migrating business processes to the blockchain as well as refreshing the blockchain as the platform evolves.
+The ability for developers to implement features rapidly in environments they are comfortable with has been an important factor in the current success of the Provenance Blockchain both for migrating business processes to the blockchain as well as refreshing the blockchain as the platform evolves.
 While specialized approaches including custom domain specific languages \(DSLs\), restrictive APIs or execution environments, exotic languages, and more may be selected for certain specific benefits, each of these techniques have extensive external costs that can negate any perceived benefits.

 On methods of integration and extensions of a blockchain node